 Place two feet of it underground, with the horizontal part facing out.
 This keeps the woodchuck from getting under the fence.
 Meanwhile, the outward-facing top part of the C will stop him from climbing over.

-You might have seen advertisements for groundhog repellents.
+You might have seen advertisements for commercial groundhog repellents.
 These are ammonia-based repellents are designed to mimic the scent of predator urine.
 Unfortunately, their effectiveness is sometimes less than perfect, and it’s usually best to stick to used litter, if the option is available.